 killed bugs and took that number on tree and percentages to calculate amount of beetles.

-Know the 4 main terrestrial biogeographic patterns of richness and endemism
+4 main terrestrial biogeographic patterns of richness and endemism

 1. Latitude-Species richness increases as latitude decreases (toward tropics)